OpenResearchInstitute/dialogus/README.md

 come out of the sysroot in this build.

 3. You need the file `msk_top_regs.h` from the custom HDL build that's loaded into the Pluto's FPGA.
 It defines the register access map.
+The application you build won't work on a Pluto with an FPGA image having an incompatible register map.

 4. The application code can build several different versions, depending on the definition of preprocessor symbols such as `RF_LOOPBACK` and `RX_ACTIVE`.
 On the